Electric vs Petrol Cars in India: Cost Compared

 - Charging speed: About 8-10 hours for a full charge on the Nexon EV

 - Reality: Works fine for overnight charging.
-This is what I used for the first three months.
+Used this for my first three months.
+Plug in at night, wake up to 100%.
+Simple.

 Option 2: Dedicated 3.3kW AC Charger